 Madagascar became a Party to the WHO Framework Convention on Tobacco Control on February 27, 2005.

-Tobacco Packaging and Labeling: The law requires a photo or color image to cover at least 50 percent of the front surface of the tobacco packaging unit, as well as a text warning covering at least 50 percent of the lower part of the rear surface of the packaging unit.
-With respect to rotation, four textual warnings with corresponding photos or images are to be used simultaneously for no longer than one year.
+On packages of cigarettes and snuff, the law requires a photo or color image to cover at least 50 percent of the front surface of the packaging unit, as well as a text warning covering at least 50 percent of the lower part of the rear surface of the packaging unit.
+With respect to rotation, four textual warnings with corresponding photos or images are to be used simultaneously for a period of one year.
+On packages of chewing tobacco, the law requires a text-only warning to cover at least 50 percent of the back surface of the packaging unit.
+With respect to rotation, two warnings are to be used simultaneously for a period of one year.
 Misleading packaging and labeling, including terms such as light and mild and other signs, is prohibited.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.